 Top 10 Wearable Drug-Device Trends

 Smart patches, also referred to as smart cutaneous wearable devices and electronic skins, distribute medication through your skin from a patch.
 This concept has been around for decades.
 Think of nicotine patches or the birth control patch.
 These two medical delivery systems through patches have proven to be highly effective.
 They are also easy to administer and safe to use.
 This might be one of the originals of all the drug delivery devices you wear.
 Today, dozens of other types of medications are now available through a smart medical patch.
 They are disposable and lightweight as not to disrupt your life too much.
 They can also be used by medical professionals to monitor your medical situation, including fevers, fitness, cancer cells, and much more.
 And patches are considered a painless drug delivery device.

-Smartwatches lead the way in all wearable connected health devices in all industries, however their medical uses are only in the infancy stage.
+Smartwatches lead the way in all wearable connected health devices in all industries.
+However, their medical uses are only in the infancy stage.
 As of right now, their primary use in the medical field is to monitor various health conditions.
-Some smartwatches act as 24-7 EKGs to monitor your heart at all times and others simply track your fitness activity.
+Some smartwatches act like 24-7 EKGs to monitor your heart at all times, and others simply track your fitness activity.
 As of right now, it does not appear any smartwatches exist that administer drugs.
 However, this could change any day.
 For now, they act as a wonderful way to prevent a health crisis and to allow patients to take accountability for their daily actions and even to remind them when to take medicine or change a medical patch.